tonyli7/Donaldify/README.md

 - 10/14
   - the SQLite database functions for writing & viewing are written; only need to be implemented/connected
   - the "View All (Posts)" is working now!
+- 10/17
+  - homepage and login modal are complete

 # Reach Structure
 - Home (About) Page